-A notice of claimed copyright infringement ("Notice") is intended to notify you that the owner of a copyrighted work believes you have infringed their copyright, such as by illegally uploading or downloading a movie from the Internet without their permission.
-Under Canada's Copyright Act, Canada has a "Notice-Notice" regime regarding copyright infringement.
+A notice of claimed copyright infringement ("Notice") is intended to notify you that the owner of a copyrighted work believes you have infringed their copyright, such as by illegally uploading or downloading music, movies, TV shows, videos or games from the Internet without their permission.
+Under Canada's Copyright Act, Canada has a "Notice and Notice" regime regarding copyright infringement.
 Under this regime, a copyright owner who believes someone has infringed their copyright may send a Notice to that person's Internet Service Provider ("ISP"), like Bell.
 When an ISP receives a Notice, it is legally required to forward it to the customer's account from which the infringement allegedly occurred.